wayneIBM/vpc-on-classic/errors.md

 ## volume_name_invalid
 **Message**: The volume name specified in the request is not valid.

 Volume names can use lowercase alpha-numeric characters (a-z, 0-9), the hyphen (-), and be up to 63 characters long.
-Volume names must begin with an alpha character.
+Volume names must begin with a lowercase letter.

 ## volume_not_available
 **Message**: The Volume is not available.
 Volume can only be modified in available status.
 Current volume `<volume_id>` status is `<volume_status>`, where `<volume_id>` is the volume ID provided in the request and `<volume_status>` is the current volume status.